9/28

 “What?”
 Second guy is dumbfounded, “And you ain’t told no one?”
 He now seems suspicious.
 “What the hell?
 You know you’re supposed to say if you see anyone hanging around like that.”

 Mustache man stands upright, a full head taller than Second guy.
-He looks him in the eye, squares his jaw, knits his heavy brow and, before he can say anything, Second guy makes a hasty departure.
+He looks him in the eye, squares his jaw, and knits his heavy brow.
+Before he can say anything, Second guy makes a hasty departure.
 Whether to go tattle on him like a little bitch, or because he’s actually concerned, Mustache isn’t certain.
 What he is certain of is that something smells rotten.

 He doesn’t know why he hasn’t reported the Watcher either.
 Honestly, he can’t make out their gender.
 They could just as easily be a perverted man in a wig as they could a troubled mother in a poorly executed disguise.
 Perhaps Mustache is confused by the ambiguous gender of the Watcher.
 Perhaps he is confused by his ambiguous arousal.
 But his confusion doesn’t matter.
 Something bad is about to happen.
 He can feel it deep inside his mustache.

-Nyx sees a flurry of movement in the 2nd floor window as they run toward the back door.
+I see a flurry of movement in the 2nd floor window as I run toward the back door.
 Purrfect.
 The orderlies are distracted.
-They’re all upstairs looking for Nyx from the window.
-I’m coming for you, baby girl.
-Nyx sends the psychic message with everything they have: I’m coming, Nada.
-Be ready.
-I’m taking you home.
+They’re all upstairs looking for me from the window.

-Nyx kicks the door handle, tripping the alarm as they pull the undercover’s gun from the waistband of their denim miniskirt.
+I kick the door handle, tripping the alarm as I pull the undercover’s gun from the waistband of my denim miniskirt.
+The guard opens the door as carelessly as anticipated.

 And so it begins.

-Nyx is taking Nada home.
+I am taking Nada home.

 Where is home?
-Nyx isn’t sure.
+I wonder.

 “I knew you’d come.”